dphipps980/HarvesterAI/README.md

 The tool uses a structured set of questions, instructions, and example options to extract data from a large number of PDFs using AI, and includes a basic AI-Human collaborative data coder.

 The tool is free, but requires your own API key (i.e., the program is free, but you pay your own AI computing costs).
-API usage costs are approximately $0.70USD per 100 PDFs using the recommended DeepSeek model, or $5.00USD per 100 PDFs using OpenAI models.
+API usage costs are approximately $0.70USD per 100 PDFs using the DeepSeek model, or $5.00USD per 100 PDFs using OpenAI models.

 ## Before Using
 1. The tool does not feature title and abstract screening features.
 Do your title and abstract screening as you wish.
 I recommend ASReview, but Covidence, Rayyan, or just an excel file are all popular options.
 2. Download your list of studies you wish to extract data from (e.g., for the purpose of assisted screening or for assisting in full text extraction) and find PDFs.
 I recommend using Zotero.
 Endnote may also work, but I havent tested it.
 3. Make a API key and purchase credits with the AI you wish to use.
+Alternatively, you can use OpenRouter to test several models.

 ## Steps
 You can view a video of the tool is use here here https://drive.google.com/drive/folders/17XX4-sxmRRG5gMg1Xnl5BOnM2LIlBu0T?usp=drive_link